qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/visualchangelog326/index.rst

 The tool includes the following features:

--  Support for vector, raster, mesh, and point cloud layers layers, based on the corresponding layer's elevation settings.
+-  Support for vector, raster, mesh, and point cloud layers, based on the corresponding layer's elevation settings.
 -  Drawing profile lines interactively using a map tool, which supports snapping, tracing, stream digitizing and curves
 -  Picking an existing line feature to use as the profile line.
 When this tool is active, users can click any line feature on the map to generate a profile curve along that line.
 If multiple features are present at the clicked point then a popup menu will appear allowing users to select from the available features.
 -  Plots can be exported to PDF (as high quality vector objects) or various image formats